flanksource/docs/mission-control/docs/guide/permissions/concepts/abac.md

 Attribute-Based Access Control (ABAC) is another security model you can use in Mission Control when RBAC falls short.
 It is a security model that conditionally grants access to resources based on attributes.
-In Mission Control, these attributes relate to the resource being accessed: eg:
+In Mission Control, these attributes relate to the resource that the user accesses: example:

 - the tags
 - the namespace
-- name patterns (eg: begins with test-)
+- name patterns (example: begins with test-)

 :::info
 The models are not mutually exclusive.
 Mission Control supports both RBAC and ABAC.